Stay well this summer

 During the warmer weather, we enjoy longer days and sunshine, however this can result in some unwanted health issues.
 Together with our GPs we have put together advice and tips to help you stay well this summer.
 Click on the links below to find out more.

 If you become unwell or are injured this summer, it’s important to choose the right NHS service to make sure you get the best treatment as quickly as possible.
-In Wiltshire, there are numerous ways to access health care advice and treatment, find out more in our summer infographic
+In Wiltshire, there are numerous ways to access health care advice and treatment, find out more in our ‘Around the clock healthcare’ infographic.

 Be tick smart >

 |With the arrival of the warm weather, now is a good time to brush up on your knowledge of ticks, what they are, where they live, the diseases they can carry, and how to minimise your risk of infection.

 You can find ticks throughout the year, but they are most active between spring and autumn.
 Ticks can transmit bacteria that cause disease, such as Lyme Disease.